• Skip to primary navigation

 My story

-I had grown up in the 4-H club competing in cooking demonstrations and won a grand champion ribbon in the county fair.
-I'd been cooking since I was old enough to stir pudding on the stove, so, I just knew this was the perfect job for me.
+I grew up in the 4-H club competing in cooking demonstrations and won a grand champion ribbon in the county fair.
+I'd been cooking since I was old enough to stir pudding on the stove.

 Child holding a jar with a grand champion ribbon on it.
 Canning jars in the background.